Gambler's ruin

 Wizard prompt asking whether to attach actions to the broke (0 dollar) state, answered No for the pure Markov chain version of the model.

-Step 2: Settings for cohort simulation
+Step 2: Cohort simulation settings

 Markov cohort simulation settings step left at default values, sufficient for analyzing the Gambler's ruin long-run behavior.

-Step 3: Setting the transition probabilities
+Step 3: Enter the transition probabilities

 Transition probability editor for the 0 dollar (broke) state, an absorbing state where the gambler cannot place further bets.